Choose another lake

 Poor

-In 2022 the pumpkinseed population was sampled by 16 fish by electrofishing.
-These fish ranged from 2.4 to 6.5 inches in length.
-The body condition was a good at an average Wr of 93.
-The pumpkinseed electrofishing collection rate for stock size fish (over 3.1 inches) was .1 fish per minute.
-This is an improvement over the last 4 years.
-Our electrofishing effort in the large rip rap in front of the control gate in the main ditch held all of the fish sampled in 2022.
+In 2023 the pumpkinseed population was sampled by 2 fish by electrofishing.
+These fish were both 2.4 inches in length.
+The pumpkinseed electrofishing collection rate for stock size fish (over 3.1 inches) was 0 fish per minute.
+This continues the rapid population decline over the last 5 years.
+Our electrofishing effort in the large rip rap in front of the control gate in the main ditch held all the fish sampled in 2023.
 Dense stands of submerged aquatic vegetation will be a key to allow the current pumpkinseed population the potential for an improved spawn and recruitment in the future.

 YELLOW BASS